 Children and Youth with Special Health Care Needs (CYSHCN) Program

-The Children and Youth with Special Health Care Needs Program seeks to improve the system of care for children with special health care needs from birth to 21 years of age and their families.
+The Children and Youth with Special Health Care Needs Program seeks to improve the system of care for children and youth with special health care needs from birth and up to 21 years of age and their families.
 The Program helps to shape public policy so families can get the best health care for their children.

 Children served by the CYSHCN Program have an illness or condition for which they need extra health care and support services.
 These children might have a serious or long-lasting:

-New York State also supports programs in most counties in the state that help families of CYSHCN by giving them information on health insurance and connecting them with health care providers.
+New York State also provides financial supports and technical assistance to programs in most counties in the state that help families of CYSHCN by giving them information on health insurance and connecting them with health care providers.
 These programs will also work with families to help them meet the medical and non-medical needs of their children.
+For a full list of counties,visit LHD contact information.

 Growing Up Healthy Hotline